KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

 =======

 Editing is done in the :ref:`timeline`.
-Add a clip by dragging it from the :ref:`project_tree` or the :ref:`ui-monitors`.
+Add a clip by dragging it from the :doc:`project bin</project_and_asset_management/project_bin>` or the :ref:`ui-monitors`.
 Once a clip is dropped on a track, it can be moved (drag and drop it) to another place on the same track or onto another track.

 .. image:: /images/Kdenlive-addcliptotimeline.gif